Official High School Transcripts:

 Individual transcripts are required for each regionally accredited institution attended.
 Applications are not considered complete until all transcripts from all institutions attended are received.

-Note: Transfer credit accepted and documented on another institution’s transcript will not fulfil the transcript requirement.
+Note: Transfer credit accepted and documented on another institution’s transcript do not fulfill the transcript requirement.

 Domestic Students with International Transcripts:

 Non-international applicants that have attended a foreign institution and completed course work must submit transcripts from those institutions.
 Transcripts not in English must be submitted with a certified English translation.
-Once received, transcripts will be evaluated by the Office of International Admissions.
+Once received, transcripts are evaluated by the Office of International Admissions.

-Note: Evaluations by outside agencies will not be accepted or used in an admission decision.
+Note: Evaluations by outside agencies are not accepted or used in an admission decision.

 In-Progress Course work:

-Applicants who are admitted pending completion of in-progress course work will be permitted one term to submit final official transcripts.
-If official transcripts are not received by the end of the initial term of attendance, registration for subsequent terms will be restricted.
+Applicants who are admitted pending completion of in-progress course work are permitted only one term to submit final official transcripts.
+If official transcripts are not received by the end of the initial term of attendance, registration for subsequent terms is restricted.

-The University of Colorado Denver does not accept remedial course work as part of an applicant’s cumulative GPA and/or credit total.
-Remedial courses are intended to bolster the basic skills of new college students so they are adequately prepared for college level work.
-Remedial courses are typically defined as below a 100 course level.
+The University of Colorado Denver does not accept remedial/developmental course work as part of an applicant’s cumulative GPA and/or credit total.
+Remedial/developmental courses are intended to bolster the basic skills of new college students so they are adequately prepared for college level work.
+Remedial/developmental courses are typically defined as below a 100 course level.

-Note: The University of Colorado Denver does not offer remedial courses.
+Note: The University of Colorado Denver does not offer remedial/developmental course work.

 Note: The University of Colorado does not offer grade replacement for any course work completed at CU Denver.